Welcome to the Le Tastevin Wine Club

 Club and Website News

 - Recent Update!
 The sortable and searchable tables for both wine tastings and cheese pairings have been recently updated, and made more useful when browsing with multiple devices, including smartphones and tablets.
 With the addition of information provided by Joe's winetasting notes, the list now includes almost every wine tasted since September 1998.
-As of September 2024, the table now has 1,933 entries.
+As of April 2025, the table now has over 2,000 entries.
 With so many entries, there are undoubtedly errors and/or omissions, so please bring them to my attention so that corrections can be made.

 - Im Memorandum: We are saddened of the news that our dear friend and supporting member Ken Cook has suddenly succumbed to illness.
 Publically this has been announced by Lawrence Tech, where Ken taught, in a short obituary.
 We are all profoundly saddened by our friend's passing.